Level-set terms

 Curvature motion

-This terms models the motion of the level-set in the normal direction with a velocity that is proportional to the mean curvature:
+This term moves the level-set in the normal direction with a velocity proportional to the mean curvature,

 \[ b \kappa |\nabla \phi|\]